Michigan foster care and adoption guidelines

 - Pass on-site visits to the home by the licensing worker

 - Attend training pertinent to foster care issues

-If you have a spouse or live-in-partner, they will also be required to participate in the home study process as well as attend the PRIDE training series (Parent Resources for Information, Development and Education) with you.
+If you have a spouse or live-in-partner, they will also be required to participate in the home study process as well as attend the Grow training series (Grow culturally responsive relationships, Recognize children’s developmental needs and the impact of trauma, Obtain information and resources, Work in partnership with families to support healthy relationships with you.

 For more information, the Michigan Adoption Resource Exchange (MARE) website provides answers to frequently asked questions.